omega-twm/Tarpaulin/docs/CONVENTIONAL_COMMITS.md

 - Shows what version bump would be applied

 **On Push to Main:**
+- Skips version bump commits to prevent infinite loops
 - Analyzes all commits since last version
 - Automatically bumps version if needed
-- Commits version changes back to main
+- Commits version changes back to main with `[skip ci]`
 - Pushes new git tag

 ## Manual Commands